New Thinkpiece from Howard

-The New Season at the Hill Dickinson Stadium, Bramley-Moore Dock, Liverpool, starts with hope!
+The New Season at the Hill Dickinson Stadium, Bramley-Moore Dock, Liverpool, started with hope!

-It always does!
-Trevor and Helen are joined by Keith to watch the final build-up match against Roma in the new stadium.
+Trevor and Helen were joined by Keith to watch the final build-up match against Roma in the new stadium.
 Football aside, it is an impressive stadium courtesy of architect, Dan Meis and construction company, Laing O'Rourke.
 Better still, they won their first Premier League match there against Brighton 2-1!

 The walk from the Pier Head is not too bad but would improve greatly if Liverpool City Council finish the intended walkway along by the extended Liverpool-Leeds canal to the old docks!